Deepika-muchukota/SE-Project/README.md

 - **Back End:** Kamal Kandula, Srinivas Kommineni

 **Problem Statement:**
 This project is a comprehensive online food ordering solution designed specifically for the University of Florida’s Reitz Union.
 It provides students, faculty, and staff with a seamless way to browse, order, and track food from various restaurants and shops within the union—all through a single platform.

 **About:**
-"**UFShopEase**" is a comprehensive online food ordering platform designed specifically for the University of Florida’s Reitz Union.
-Built with React.js for a seamless and interactive front-end and Golang for a fast, scalable back-end, it streamlines food ordering for students, faculty, and staff.
-Users can effortlessly browse menus, place orders, and make secure payments while tracking their meals in real time.
-Restaurants benefit from an intuitive admin dashboard for efficient order management, inventory tracking, and sales analytics, ensuring a smooth and efficient dining experience across the Reitz Union.
+**UFShopEase** is a centralized, easy-to-use food ordering platform for the University of Florida's Reitz Union.
+The platform allows users to register once and order food from various restaurants in the union.
+Built using **React.js** for the frontend and **GoLang** with **Gin** and **GORM** for the backend, the system ensures scalability, fast API responses, and a smooth user experience.
+Users can explore restaurant listings, browse menus, manage carts, and place orders securely.
+Restaurants can track incoming orders and manage their listings in future versions.

 **Key Features:**
 - **Unified Registration**: Users only need to sign up once to access all participating restaurants and stores at the Reitz Union.